 The 2017 Volkswagen Golf GTI is perfect for someone who needs the space of a 5-door but doesn’t want to drive another grocery-getter.
 Having a heavy foot when the light turns green will put a smile on any driver’s face, and the responsive steering and grippy handling makes driving on twisty roads a joy.

 Unlike the GTI’s older brother, the Golf R, it gets great fuel economy while still being able to perform.
 With the recommended premium fuel, the EPA rated the GTI at 25 mpg in the city and 34 mpg on the highway.

 - Example: Base Volkswagen Golf GTI invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

-Note: All Volkswagen Golf GTI Prices above are approximate amounts.
+Note: All Volkswagen Golf GTI MSRP, invoice and dealer cost dollar figures above are approximate amounts.
 Prices are subject to change without notice.